Location

 Prerequisite: C- in SCN2796 or C- in CHEM0201

-This is Alberta Education credit course.
+This is an Alberta Education credit course.
 This course analyzes kinematics, dynamics, circular motion, work, and energy, oscillatory motion and mechanical waves.

 This is Alberta Education diploma credit course.
 This course analyzes momentum and impulse, forces and fields, electromagnetic radiation, and atomic physics.